International Student Services

 Living in the United States will be very exciting for you.
 Finding the right place to live will enhance your experience.

-The River Hammock student residence complex is located on the IRSC Main Campus.
+The River Hammock student residence complex is located on the IRSC Massey Campus.
 The River Hammock is open only to students enrolled at IRSC.
 Limited space is available, and students need to apply in advance of their enrollment period.

 Apartments feature a central living area, dining room and kitchen.
 Four individual bedrooms with two full baths assure your privacy and an environment conducive to studying.
 A complete kitchen appliance package, central heat and air conditioning, telephone and cable TV outlets are a few of the many amenities.